 This article is in the process of being updated as many of Bangkok’s night markets have been severely impacted by COVID-19.
 Some have shut down, while other night markets are going through changes to survive based on local customers.

 The best night markets in Bangkok are those that still have a local vibe, but they come in all shapes and sizes, so there’s bound to be something for you.
 They’re for more than just shopping, too – at Bangkok’s best night markets, you’ll find delicious Thai street food and even bars serving up cheap beers and cocktails.
 Many of the markets located further out from the center of Bangkok cater mainly for a young and creative Thai audience and provide a more trendy local experience.
 Many more central markets have also had to re-invent themselves in the absence of tourism.

 These markets are a great place to spend your evenings and while most are easy to visit by yourself, Expique does run tours that visit some of these night markets including our award winning Bangkok Night Lights tuk tuk tour, and our Midnight Markets Tour.
-Or you could even visit us at our base in The Flower Market

 Talat Rot Fai (the Train Night Markets) is arguably the biggest, most famous and most popular of all the Bangkok night markets.
 Now open for around a decade, Talat Rot Fai got its name from its original location on disused Thai state railway line in Saphan Khwai, near the popular Chatuchak weekend daytime market.
 After the organisers got their marching orders from that side of town, they upped sticks and set up as Srinakarin Train Market behind the Seacon Square shopping centre on Srinakarin Road in the east of Bangkok.